ronna-s/go-ood/README.md

 ```
 Go's print function checked at runtime if our types have the method `String() string` by checking if it implements an interface with this method and then invoked it.

-Russ Cox compared this to duck typing and explained how exactly it works [here](https://research.swtch.com/interfaces).
+Russ Cox compared this to duck typing and explained how it works [here](https://research.swtch.com/interfaces).

 It's particularly interesting that this information about what types implement what interfaces is cached at runtime to maintain performance.
 Even though we achieved this behavior without actual receivers that take in messages and check if they can handle them, from design perspective we achieved a similar goal.

 This feature only makes sense when interfaces are implicit because in languages when the interface is explicit there's no way a type can suddenly implement a private interface that is used in our code.

-### What do you need to know about how to work effectively with this:
+### What you need to know about how to work effectively with this feature:
 1. The user of your code might not know what interfaces they are expected to implement or might provide them but cause a panic.
-Use `defer` and `recover` to prevent crashing the app.
+Use `defer` and `recover` to prevent crashing the app or return errors if the interface allows it.
 2. If your type is expected to implement an interface, to protect against changes add a line to your code that will fail to compile if your type doesn't implement the interface, like so:

 ```go